Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **What is encapsulation?
 Why is it useful?**

 Encapsulation is the separation of implementation from interface.
 It hides the implementation details of a type.

-It is useful because users can use the object and all its public methods without knowing implementation details.
+It is useful because:
+1. User code cannot inadvertently corrupt the state of an encapsulated object.
+2. The implementation of an encapsulated class can change over time without requiring changes in user-level code.

 ## Exercise 7.19